 2022 Projects

-WRRI-supported researchers explore a wide range of different topics in the water resources field, from emerging contaminants to flooding to stormwater management and more.
+WRRI-supported researchers explore a wide range of topics in water resources, from emerging contaminants, to flooding, to stormwater management, community engagement, and more.
 Read on to learn about funded projects for 2022.
 If searching for Faculty projects, visit the 2021 Projects page.

 Graduate Projects